bucketeer-io/bucketeer/docs/rfcs/0041-progressive-rollout.md

 * Users can use Progressive Rollout when the number of variations is less than or equal to 2
 * Users can't use same scheduled time in single auto ops rules.
 For example, users can not set true for 50% at 2023-01-01 00:06:00 and 80% at the same time.
+* The interval of time for each scheduled time must be at least 5 minutes.

 # Processing flow